cs3157/recitations/gdb/GDB Lecture.md

 during `foo()` or during `bar()`.
 If we see "foo complete", we can determine that foo definitely completed.

-However, if we do not see "foo complete" we cannot determine anything!
+However, if we **do not** see "foo complete" we cannot determine anything!
 The OS may have buffered our standard output for us, so we need to make the debugging print statement `printf("foo complete\n");`.
 The newline encourages the OS to not buffer.

-It would be even better to print to stderr, but that's beyond the scope of this lecture.
+It would be even better to print debugging information to stderr.
+This is a bit advanced for right now, but you use a slightly different function, `fprintf`, which lets us specify the destination.
+It's fairly simple:
+`fprintf(stderr, "foo complete\n");`.

 ## valgrind ##
 After compiler warnings, valgrind is the first tool you should turn to whenever you're dealing with possibly memory problems.
+It analyzes your program **as it runs** for memory errors and leaks.

 Valgrind is very easy to use.
 All you do is call the program normally, but prepend `valgrind --leak-check=yes` to the beginning.
 So if you were previously